Deaa4/TravelAgencyProject/README.md

 Our proposed solution is a feature-rich, PHP-and-MySQL-based tourism website.
 It provides an intuitive interface for customers to browse travel packages, submit inquiries, and view category-based services.
 An admin panel allows authorized personnel to update packages, manage categories, and monitor user inquiries in real-time.

 Project Scope:
-Aim: To build a comprehensive, user-friendly platform that seamlessly connects travelers with curated tourism packages and services, while enabling the agency to manage content with minimal effort.
+Aim: To build a comprehensive, user-friendly platform that seamlessly connects travelers with curated travel packages and services, while enabling the agency to manage content with minimal effort.
 Main Objectives:
 •	Implement dynamic content retrieval for travel packages, categories, and subcategories.
 •	Provide a secure login and dashboard for admin management.